Austin Film Festival: 2020

-AFF's screenings went all-virtual due to the impact of COVID-19 pandemic.
+AFF screenings in 2020 went all-virtual due to the impact of COVID-19 pandemic.

+Writer-Director Paul Kowalski won the Narrative Feature Audience Award and a Jury mention for his film Paper Tiger, which made its world premiere.
+Kowalski was subsequently named one of “25 Screenwriters To Watch” by the festival.

+The Badger, written and directed by Kazem Mollaie, made its North American premiere, and won the Best Narrative Jury Award.

 The virtual writer's conference included panels and workshops featuring Lindsay Doran, Scott Frank, Kevin Willmott and Tracey Scott Wilson.

-The Badger, written and directed by Kazem Mollaie was screened at the 27th Austin Film Festival 2020 in its North American premiere, where it was nominated for the Audience Award and won the Best Narrative Jury Award.

 2021

 The first in-person return since 2019 was held.
 The Writer's Conference featured Brad Ingelsby, Lisa Joy and Linda Yvette Chavez (Gentefied).
 The opening night film was Peter Hedges' COVID-19 themed The Same Storm on October 21–28.
 Notable films were C'mon C'mon, The French Dispatch, The Souvenir Part II and The Worst Person in the World.

 Film competition

 AFF is accredited by the Academy of Motion Picture Arts & Sciences, making all Jury Award-winning Narrative Short, Documentary Short, and Animated Short films eligible for an Academy Award.